openmls/openmls/openmls/TEST-DESIGN.md

     }
     ```
     1. Does it make sense to keep the backend in fixtures ?
 I don't see openmls supporting anything else other
        than `MemoryKeyStore`.
-Also should we keep evercrypt as an option or discontinue it ?
     2. `MlsGroupConfig` is introduced to tune the `WireFormatPolicy` to make sure everything also works
        in `PURE_CIPHERTEXT` mode.
 11. Test file layout
     * Do not hesitate nesting your tests within mod.
 They provide better readability.
 They can be collapsed/expanded.
       Rule of thumb could be `1 method = 1 mod` but it can be otherwise.
-    * Imports should live in the top `tests` mod to avoid duplicates.
-Nested mods should not have anything other
+    * Imports SHOULD live in the top `tests` mod to avoid duplicates.
+Nested mods SHOULD not have anything other
       than `use super::*;`
     * Within a nested mod you can avoid repeating the mod name e.g.
       ~~`method_a_should_bla_when_blabla`~~ -> `should_bla_when_blabla`